 - Opportunity for cross-selling: You can easily sell out related or complementary products.
 For example, a fitness fashion seller offers a discount on the category of sportswear and socks if the customer buys a sports shoe.
 That is cross-selling.
 The products complement each other, therefore the customer can be tempted to buy into your offer.

 - Limits the customer: If the customer does not find an interest in the product you are discounting, he will look at what your competitors have to offer.

 b) When is it ideal to offer product categories, tags, or meta discounts?

-Product categories, tags, or meta discounts are useful when the customer purchases a product in large quantity.
+Product categories, tags, or meta discounts are useful when the customer purchases a product in large quantities.
 This increases the average order size on your online store.

-Example: Alixepress offers a flash deal on its “Accessories” category, and the Yanhui store is giving 15% discount off its Zircnia Diamond earring if the customer purchases 15 pieces or more.
+Example: Alixepress.com offers a flash deal on its “Accessories” category, and the Yanhui store is giving a 15% discount off its Zirconia Diamond earring if the customer purchases 15 pieces or more.

-Creating a woocommerce product categories, tags or meta discounts is not a complicated process.
+Creating a woocommerce product category, tags, or meta discount is not a complicated process.
 Click on the link above for a detailed tutorial.

 - Increase in sales in specific locations: You have the power to make some locations work in your favor.
-People are drawn to prices that are affordable, therefore if your aim is to sell more in a specific location, this dynamic pricing strategy can help you achieve that goal.
+People are drawn to affordable prices, therefore if you aim to sell more in a specific location, this dynamic pricing strategy can help you achieve that goal.